 Increasing Frequency of Network Attacks and the Internet of Things

-Security analysts at Symantec labeled 2013 the year of the mega breach with a 62% increase in breaches since 2012.
-Their 2014 report did not prove to be much better, with cyber criminals becoming more sophisticated in their hacking process, putting small to midsize businesses more at risk than large ones.
+Cybercriminals are becoming more sophisticated in their hacking process, putting small to midsize businesses more at risk than large ones.
 Analysts at Symantec also noted in The Cyber Resilient Enterprise: Harnessing Your Security Intelligence that a strategy with an integrated approach through increased security intelligence, not just one solution, is a restaurant’s best bet to help prevent a security breach.
+Cybercrime poses a very real threat to businesses.

 How Can You Protect Your Network?